OPS-E2E-PPE/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Enable-PSRemoting.md

 `Enable-PSRemoting` to enable PowerShell remoting on other supported versions of Windows and to re-enable remoting if it becomes disabled.

-You have to run this command only one time on each computer that will receive commands.
-You do not have to run it on computers that only send commands.
-Because the configuration starts listeners to accept remote connections, it is prudent to run it only where it is needed.
+You need to run this command only one time on each computer that receive commands.
+You don't need to run it on computers that only send commands.
+Because the configuration starts listeners, it's prudent to run it only where it's needed.

 Enabling PowerShell remoting on client versions of Windows when the computer is on a public network is normally disallowed, but you can skip this restriction by using the **SkipNetworkProfileCheck**